DStorck/cka-prep/README.md

 # CKA Prep

 Sample questions/answers and notes for the exam.
-This repo is a colleection of my attemps to solve some of the problems listed. [here](https://docs.google.com/document/d/1AMVwvVabPoYt-o1k8Uo7UlmlfsjQKVHDhDyKP3QqbOM/edit).
+This repo is a colleection of my attemps to solve some of the problems listed [here](https://docs.google.com/document/d/1AMVwvVabPoYt-o1k8Uo7UlmlfsjQKVHDhDyKP3QqbOM/edit).

 ### Helpful Links